DeepakSidhar/DeepakSidhar.github.io/_posts/2021-12-25-my-second-post.md

 The management of the clinic is concerned about the recent high rate of cybercrime and the government's policy on patient data protection.
 The IT team at the clinic has been tasked to install a secured ASMIS.
 As the Cyber Security Officer on the team that manages the clinic's IT systems, you are to advise the team on the potential cyber threats and how these can be mitigated.

 Instructions
 So, you are to produce a report to management providing the following information.
-Note that the associated grading criteria are highlighted in the requirements below, to be reviewed alongside the criteria grid (Module Resources):

 Details of the benefits of the ASMIS as well as the potential problems including potential cyber threats to the system, and The report must include at least two UML diagrams.
-Each diagram should show aspects of the system and a threat modelling technique that can be used to identify and mitigate potential cyber threats (as demonstrated in the seminar case studies).
-(Knowledge and Understanding weighted at 30%)
+Each diagram should show aspects of the system and a threat modelling technique that can be used to identify and mitigate potential cyber threats
-A background to the UML diagrams and modelling techniques (your design approach), along with justifications for their use with supporting references, and
+A background to the UML diagrams and modelling techniques, along with justifications for their use with supporting references, and
-The Cyber Security technologies that can be used to address the problem (as discussed in the module), discussing the strengths and weaknesses of the solutions with references to examples in which the technology has been employed.
-(Criticality weighted at 30%)
+The Cyber Security technologies that can be used to address the problem, discussing the strengths and weaknesses of the solutions with references to examples in which the technology has been employed.

 ## End of Module Assignment: OOP application of principles and concepts
-You are now required to implement a Python code of a solution to the issue described abovw.
+You are now required to implement a Python code of a solution to the issue described above.
 This could be one of the solutions you recommended in your report or one you did not consider in that submission.
 The cyber security approaches you have chosen should be clearly highlighted.
 So your proposed solution could involve the implementation of Multi-factor Authentication and the use of encryption technologies to store user data.
 You are not expected to implement solutions that involve the use of external devices, such as biometric devices.
 Ensure you consider the feedback you have received on your Unit 9 submission and in your formative programming outline submission.